hpc/charliecloud/doc/faq.rst

     /tmp/ssh-rHsFFqwwqh/agent.49041
     4 RUN ['/bin/sh', '-c', 'ssh git@github.com']
   [...]
   Hi charlie!
-You've successfully authenticated, but GitHub does not provide shell access.
+You’ve successfully authenticated, but GitHub does not provide shell access.

 Note this example is rather contrived — bare SSH sessions in a Dockerfile rarely make sense.
 In practice, SSH is used as a transport to fetch something,